 For all short distance travel, regardless of origin and destination, use of a foreign-flag air carrier is permissible if the elapsed travel time on a scheduled flight from origin to destination by a foreign air carrier is 3 hours or less and the use of a U.S. flag air carrier doubles time en route.

-Note that exceptions should be documented.
+Note that all exceptions should be documented at the time of purchase.
 Exceptions to Fly America must meet one of the exception criteria and be justified and documented to be allowable on a federal award.

 Open Skies Agreement